zhangyh98/blockchain/src/proto/README.md

 English | [中文](README_CN.md)

 ## Introduction
-The definition module for serialized message of `CHAIN`.
-Serialization and deserialization of data are used in the internal communication, node communication, and permanent storage of the blockchain program. `CHAIN` uses `protobuf` as the serialization tool.
+The definition module for serialized message of `BUBICHAIN`.
+Serialization and deserialization of data are used in the internal communication, node communication, and permanent storage of the blockchain program. `BUBICHAIN` uses `protobuf` as the serialization tool.
 When using this module, first define the `message` structure according to the syntax standard defined by `protobuf`, then call the `protobuf` compilation tool to compile the file defining the `message` structure into the `C++` source file.
-Then, other source files of `CHAIN` can directly call the `message` source file compiled by `protobuf`.
+Then, other source files of `BUBICHAIN` can directly call the `message` source file compiled by `protobuf`.

 ## Module Structure
 File | Function